marupaka-koushik/Website-where-Users-can-share-their-Reading-and-Watch-Lists-with-Extension-Support/README.md

-# 🔒 Privacy-First Content Summarizer
+# 🔒 Website where users can share their reading and watch lists with extension support

 A full-stack content summarization platform that prioritizes user privacy by processing content locally and storing only AI-generated summaries.
 Features a Chrome extension for seamless content extraction, local AI summarization, social following system, and real-time notifications.